 The Offspring Inspection

 The initial offspring inspection of a KWPN-approved stallion takes place the year in which the stallion’s first offspring are born.
 If a stallion already has a representative collection of offspring in the year he is approved, then the offspring inspection is conducted the same year.
-For riding horse stallions, the offspring inspection consists of two parts.
+For jumper- and dressage stallions, the offspring inspection consists of two parts.
 First, a large sample of randomly selected foals (25 maximum) are viewed at their home locations and evaluated using the linear score form.
 The resulting scores are then converted to a breeding value.
 Second, a collection of foals from the stallion’s first year at stud are evaluated at the KWPN Center in Ermelo.
 The registered party of each participating stallion is required to invite six to ten offspring to this inspection.

 On the day of the inspection, the appropriate stallion selection committee evaluates the foals standing and in the walk, trot, and canter.
 After each foal in an offspring group has been evaluated, the entire group returns to the ring, where the committee views them at the walk.
 Finally, the committee reports on each participating stallion’s ability to produce quality offspring based on the breeding value calculated from the foals scored at their home locations and the foals evaluated at the KWPN Center in Ermelo.
 This is a very interesting time for breeders, as they can directly observe the quality of a young stallion’s first crop of foals and the type of mare best suited for that stallion.